 General Reporting Requirements and Responsibility

 The CDE will use the reported cash balance to determine the apportionment to release in each reporting period.
 The apportionment will be equal to 25 percent of the LEA’s annual program entitlement minus the cash balance it reported for that period.
-Calculations will be done for each of the three programs.
+Calculations will be done for each of the programs.
 Apportionment for a particular fiscal year grant award will be paid after the entitlements for any prior year grant award(s) have been fully paid, unless the authority to obligate those funds has expired.

 Please note that the data submitted under the CMDC system does not affect how program entitlements are calculated, only how much of the LEA’s entitlement will be paid each quarter.

 LEAs must submit cash management data each reporting period to be eligible to receive funds in that period.
 The data must be submitted by midnight on the reporting deadline.
 No late submissions will be accepted.
 If the cash balance is zero, a CMDC report must still be submitted in order to receive an apportionment.

 LEAs may logon to the CMDC system at any time within the reporting window for each period to submit cash management data.
 Changes may be made to submitted data up to the reporting deadline.
 Please refer to the Reporting Schedule for reporting windows and deadlines.

 The cash balance(s) reported on the latest submitted CMDC report will be used to determine the apportionment for that period.
 Thus, if an LEA that has previously submitted cash balance figures for the programs has to revise one of them, the revised CMDC report to be resubmitted must report both the (two) unrevised cash balances as well as the revised one.